karabiyikcoskun/test-github/README.md

 # test-github
-this isa test for github connection
+this is a test for github connection